 Tax Deductions for Educator, Teacher Expenses

-For Tax Year 2019, teachers or educators can generally deduct unreimbursed school, trade, or business expenses up to $250 on their federal tax returns for single taxpayers using the Educator Expense Deduction.
+Teachers or educators can generally deduct unreimbursed, out-of-pocket, school, trade, or educator business expenses up to $300 on their federal tax returns for single taxpayers using the Educator Expense Deduction.
 You do not have to itemize your deductions to claim this since it is an above-the-line deduction.
-If you and your spouse are both educators or teachers and your filing status is Married Filing Jointly, you might be eligible to deduct up to a maximum of $500.
-If you wish to take this deduction, be sure to keep all receipts of purchases made that you wish to claim.
-You can easily claim the Educator or Teacher deduction when you prepare and efile your federal income taxes on eFile.com.
+If you and your spouse are both educators or teachers and your filing status is married filing jointly, you can deduct up to a maximum of $600.
+If you wish to take this deduction, be sure to keep all receipts of purchases made that you plan on claiming.
+You can easily claim the educator expense as teacher deductions when you prepare and e-file your federal income taxes on eFile.com.

-You are an eligible educator if you educate or teach at least 900 hours in a school year in a kindergarten or school that provides elementary or secondary education (as recognized under state law) through grade 12 as one of the following educator or teaching professions:
+You are an eligible educator if you educate or teach at least 900 hours in a school year.
+This can be for a kindergarten or school that provides elementary or secondary education (as recognized under state law) through grade 12 as one of the following educator or teaching professions:

 - Teacher's aide.